 Not only well-known for numerous blue beaches lying amid attractive landscapes such as Suada, Assos, Alacati, Turkey is also renowned for its great history with a lot of important events.
 Going through a long period of time, this nation has seen plenty of wars against its enemies during the process of organizing and developing.
 Those events, which are not happy at all, leave many valuable ancient sites that still exist at this time.
 Among them, Troia may be one of the most interesting places to visit thanks to its popularity and uniqueness.

 Before coming to visit Troia in Turkey.
 If you are a foreign citizen, you must apply for a Turkey E-Visa online and learn about the requirements for citizens of other country's visas to Turkey.

 If you are a fan of the talented author called Homer, you will at least one time see Troia mentioned in his famous literary works which are “Iliad” and “Odyssey”.
 Once reading these two masterpieces, people can't stand dreaming for the day that they can set their foot on this land.

 According to the content of those epics, the Trojan war happened around 1184 before Christ when a prince, named Paris, came to Sparta, belonging to ancient Turkey, to kidnap empress Helen.
 She was the beloved of king Menelaus who was very popular for her beauty at that time.
-With the purpose of tying a knot with Helen, Paris made Menelaus feel angry and that was the reason why this battle occurred.
+With the purpose of tying the knot with Helen, Paris made Menelaus feel angry and that was the reason why this battle occurred.